 The purpose of this updated WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on providing and tracking incumbent worker training using Workforce Innovation and Opportunity Act (WIOA) Adult and Dislocated Worker funds.

-This change letter removes guidance on inclusion of incumbent worker training information in Board plans.
-Requirements relating to incumbent worker training and local Board plans will be included in future guidance specific to Board plan requirements.
+This update provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

+RECISSIONS:

+WD Letter 06-19, Change 1

 BACKGROUND:

 Federal requirements for incumbent worker training are set forth in WIOA §134(d)(4) and 20 Code of Federal Regulations (CFR) §§680.780–680.820.
 Incumbent worker training serves to increase the competitiveness of the employee or employer and is designed to meet the specific requirements of an employer or group of employers to retain a skilled workforce or avert the need to lay off employees by assisting the workers in obtaining the skills necessary to retain employment.